imaginary-cloud/CameraManager/README.md

 ## License

-Copyright © 2017 ImaginaryCloud, imaginarycloud.com.
+Copyright © 2018 Imaginary Cloud, www.imaginarycloud.com.
 This library is licensed under the MIT license.